 The average cost of solar panel installation in Ireland is between €6,000 and €17,000.
 This sum will depend entirely on the factors of your home specifically.
 Factors such as roof area and aspect will be key in defining cost.
 The SEAI Grant can help you save up to €3,000 on your solar panel installation.
 Contact us for more information on your eligibility.

-When we think of solar panels in Ireland, it’s pretty reasonable to assume that due to our weather being overcast most of the year that they might take longer to return your investment.
-While of course solar PV needs sunlight to produce energy, it’s important to know how cloudy conditions can affect the efficiency of solar energy generation and how factors such as partial shade can impact your solar system output.
-So yes, solar panels still work in cloudy Irish weather — they just might generate less power, depending upon the quality and efficiency of your panels.
+When we think of solar panels in Ireland, it’s pretty reasonable to assume that they might take longer to return your investment due to our weather being overcast most of the year.
+While solar PV needs sunlight to produce energy, it’s essential to know how cloudy conditions can affect the efficiency of solar energy generation and how factors such as partial shade can impact your solar system output.
+So yes, solar panels still work in cloudy Irish weather — they might generate less power, depending upon the quality and efficiency of your panels.
 Assuming you got your solar system here at EcoPlex, rest assured that your solar panels are working efficiently.

 As a rule of thumb, 1sq/m of solar panel generates the equivalent of more than 100L of oil.
 Therefore, a 6sq/m solar system can save you upwards of €600 a year on heating costs.
-In short, installing solar panels in Ireland is certainly worth it as they will produce energy year round.
-The cost of solar panels will pay for themselves within a time frame of 8-10 years, producing completely free energy after that point.
+In short, installing solar panels in Ireland is undoubtedly worth it as they will produce energy year-round.
+Furthermore, the cost of solar panels will pay for themselves within a time frame of 8-10 years, producing completely free energy after that point.
 Get a quote today.